July 2013, Delhi

 Every now and then I see traces of familiar faces on strangers.

-I love the ephemeral connection of reaching out to a complete stranger.
+I do like the brief connection you make when you connect with a stranger.
 Even if it’s simply a casual recommendation to a stranger at a cafe or striking up a mundane conversation about how late the metro is.
 It’s not always groundbreaking conversation or extraordinary epiphanies but for those few minutes, it’s a link of sorts with a person you don’t know.
 I think it’s also one of the reasons I like this site so much: http://missedconnectionsny.blogspot.in/

 There’ve been multiple times when I’ve fervently wished I knew better Hindi, the people in this city are brimming over with stories if you’re willing to take the time to stop and listen.

 I like flying alone for this reason.
 I have this fantasy where I find myself seated next to a stranger and we end up conversing for hours throughout the flight and then wind up the best of friends.
-Sadly, I’ve had some horrible experiences with flying companions but I still board every flight in hope of finding that elusive stranger.
+I’ve had lacklustre experience with flying companions so far but I still board every flight in hope of finding that elusive stranger.

 Firstly, the perfumes have such lovely names.
-Strangely, they were easy to choose because the scents sort of reminded of certain people and I ended up buying them as gifts for said people.
-The attar was stronger, more pungent and there was one which exuded the scent of the earth after rain –how lovely does that sound?
+Strangely, they were easy to choose because the scents sort of reminded of certain people and I ended up buying them as gifts for the people specific scents reminded me of.
+The attar was stronger, more pungent and there was one which exuded the scent of the earth after rain – how lovely does that sound?

 We were travelling in a cab when suddenly our driver halted to a stop and pulled over to the side.
 When asked what happened, he informed us that a black cat had just crossed the road and he was waiting for another car to pass by before continuing.
 I was a little amused by this but my companions nodded as if it was the most normal thing in the world to do.